logo Calflora, a 501c3 non-profit

 Photos on iNaturalist

 [plants.usda.gov] Environmental Concerns: Environmental Concerns Kochia is highly invasive and is able to establish and persist in harsh environments where other plants are limited.
-Kochia may be hard to control once it is established in an area. (contributed by Mary Ann Machi)
+Kochia may be hard to control once it is established in an area. (link added by Mary Ann Machi)

 Suggested Citation